-It's critical to enable Browsium Client extensions within Internet Explorer, Chrome, and Firefox before proceeding with this tutorial.
-Most modern browsers require users to manually enable the extensions, instead of enabling them by default when they're installed by anther program rather than from an extension gallery within the browser.
-This process is also known as "sideloading".
-Read section 5.2 - Managing Browsium Client Extensions to learn how to deploy Browsium Client throughout your enterprise and centrally enable the extensions.
+It's critical to enable Browsium Client extensions within Internet Explorer, Edge, Chrome, and Firefox before proceeding with this tutorial.
+If the Browsium Client was installed using default settings then all extensions will be enabled.
+If the default option was not selected ensure the manual process is followed.
+Read section 5.2 - Managing Browsium Client Extensions to learn how to manually deploy Browsium Client throughout your enterprise and centrally enable the extensions.